 It is written in golden words in the great book of all splendors that sexual paroxysm is proto-tattvic.

-An interplay of extraordinary vibrations begins during the Maithuna with the Tattva of Gold: prithvi, the magnificent ether of the perfumed earth, maintains perfect harmony with our physical bodies.
+An interplay of extraordinary vibrations begins during the Maithuna with the tattva of gold: prittvi, the magnificent ether of the perfumed earth, maintains perfect harmony with our physical bodies.

-However, it is clear and unmistakable that Akasha is only a bridge of wonders and prodigies between the prithvi Tattvas (Earth) and Anupadaka (the world of splendors).
+However, it is clear and unmistakable that akasha is only a bridge of wonders and prodigies between the prittvi tattvas (earth) and anupadaka (the world of splendors).